 It is much better to allow reason and patience to lead the way.
-When you begin the day with a commitment to knowing and flowing from what you wordlessly know in your heart in each moment, you become less subjective, less suggestible, and less "upsetable".
+When you begin the day with a commitment to knowing and flowing from what you wordlessly know in your heart in each moment, you become less subjective, less suggestible, and less prone to upset.